Joe Lipari: Career

-Terrorism
+Accusations of Terrorism

 After being frustrated with the customer service at an Apple Store, in September 2009, Lipari jokingly paraphrased a quote from the book/movie Fight Club, which referred to use of firearms, on his Facebook page.
 In under 2 hours, NYPD SWAT arrived at his door and, after searching his apartment, they brought Lipari to the station to be questioned by Homeland Security.

 Lipari spent a year in court clearing his name of all charges, even turning down multiple plea bargains.
 Eventually The City of New York dropped all charges, including making terrorist threats and disorderly conduct.
 Since then Lipari has received offers from lawyers pushing him to sue New York City for wrongful imprisonment, but he has no plans to sue.
 When Emily Epstein from Metro New York pressed him as to why, he replied "I'd rather be rich on my own accord, not by suing the people who are just trying to keep us safe."

 His story was first covered by This American Life in September 2010.
 It was also a cover story for Metro New York and featured in Britain's daily newspaper The Guardian.
-Lipari appears in the documentary Terms and Conditions May Apply alongside Moby, Orson Scott Card and an ambush of Mark Zuckerberg, the documentary premiered at Sundance.
-Lipari also appeared w/ John Stossel on the Fox News special "Policing America".
+Lipari appears in the documentary Terms and Conditions May Apply.
+Lipari also appeared on the Fox News special "Policing America".

 In light of the NSA/Edward Snowden controversy, Lipari created the failed White House petition to designate June 9 "Everyone Is a Suspect Day".